Secretchronicles/main-website/content/en/news/2019-03-25-server-outage-aftermath.md

 At this point, all communication between the TSC team members basically happened in our IRC channel `#secretchronicles` on freenode.
-Our IRC bot, furbot, was also hosted on that server, which means that for this time no public chat logs are available on [chatlogs.secretchronicles.org][4].
+Our IRC bot, furbot, was also hosted on our server, which means that for this time no public chat logs are available on [chatlogs.secretchronicles.org][4].

-Despite some status queries, First-Root did not reply to the support ticket raised with them after March 13<sup>th</sup> anymore, nor did they provide the promised KVM server.
-By March 24<sup>th</sup>, 2019, we had been nearly two weeks offline and we decided that we need to venture for an alternative.
+Despite some status queries, First-Root did not reply to the support ticket raised with them after March 13<sup>th</sup>, nor did they provide the promised KVM server.
+By March 24<sup>th</sup>, 2019, we had been offline for nearly two weeks and we decided that we need to venture for an alternative.
 TSC team member xet7 is involved in the [Wekan project][5], an open-source kanban board implementation.
-The Wekan project had a spare server they currently have not in use and xet7 generously allowed TSC to move over to that server.
+The Wekan project has a server that is used to [port Wekan to arm64][10] and xet7 generously allowed TSC to move over to that server.
 Albeit this server has a rather unusual CPU architecture (aarch64), it is really powerful and is going to serve all of our hosting needs nicely.
 As